fsoubes/FilterRank/rank_filters.md

 # 2.Material & Methods

 In this section will be presented the algorithms used for median, min, max and variance filtering in image processing.
 Images will be considered to be matrix of n X m pixels of value g.
+All the algorithm will be explained for gray level images, but it is possible to process RGB images by separating the 3 channels and using the algorithms for gray level image on each of the 3 channels and then combine the 3 resulting image.

 ## Median filter